UPPMAX/UPPMAX-documentation/docs/software/create_singularity_container_from_a_singularity_script_using_remote_builder.md

 At the 'Singularity Container Services' website, click 'Sign Up' or 'Sign In'

-???- question "How does signing in look like?"
+???- question "What does signing in look like?"

     Signing in looks similar to this: